The Cornwall Hotel – Boulder

 Built in 1898 in the town of Boulder (which in 1989 became the city of Kalgoorlie-Boulder.)
 The Cornwall Hotel has a long and dark history, with links to riots, police murders and prostitution.

-1926 saw the murder of Detective sergeant Alexander Pitman and Inspector John Walsh.
-The two officers had recently caught out the owner and bartender, the two men, and another man, had been found with gold ore on their possession stolen from a local mine, of which the men were then smelting themselves and selling, it is though this was the motive behind the killing of the officers.
+1926 saw the murder of Detective-sergeant Alexander Pitman and Inspector John Walsh.
+The two officers had recently caught out the owner and bartender, the two men, and another man, had been found with gold ore on their possession stolen from a local mine, of which the men were then smelting themselves and selling, it is through this was the motive behind the killing of the officers.

 Although the killings, of which were gruesome, did not occur at the Hotel, it is still sometimes thought that the officers are haunting there as a reminder to the three men – the two officers were found in a local mine shaft just outside town, brutally and savagely murdered and dismembered.